lbhm/fainder/README.md

-├── data  # dataset collections and intermediate data structures from experiments ├── experiments  # Python and Bash scripts with experiment configurations ├── fainder  # main Python package with our index implementation └── logs  # results of our experimental evaluation
+├── data  # dataset collections and intermediate data structures from experiments ├── experiments  # Python and Bash scripts with experiment configurations ├── fainder  # main Python package with our index implementation ├── logs  # results of our experimental evaluation
+└── tex  # LaTeX source code for the paper
 ```

 ## Setup